metabarcoding/obitools4/README.md

       bash -s -- --install-dir test_install --obitools-prefix k
 ```

 In this case, the binaries will be installed in the `test_install` directory and all command names will be prefixed with the letter `k`.
-Thus `obigrep` will be named `kobigrep`.
+Thus, `obigrep` will be named `kobigrep`.

 ## Continuing the analysis...